The-OASIS-Project/The-OASIS-Project.github.io/docs/mirage.md

 #### Example Global Section

 Below is an example of a Global section in the configuration file.
-This section outlines the primary settings for the HORIZON UI, such as dimensions, paths for resources, and specific functionalities:
+This section outlines the primary settings for the MIRAGE UI, such as dimensions, paths for resources, and specific functionalities:

 ```json
 {